D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI

 Desktop-to-Embodied Transfer

-To validate the effectiveness of desktop pretraining for embodied AI, we evaluate our approach on two challenging downstream tasks: LIBERO manipulation and CANVAS navigation.
-These benchmarks represent diverse embodied scenarios requiring different sensorimotor skills - precise object manipulation and spatial navigation respectively.
+To validate the effectiveness of desktop pretraining for embodied AI, we evaluate our approach on three challenging downstream tasks: LIBERO manipulation, CANVAS navigation, and SO101 real-world pick-and-place.
+These benchmarks represent diverse embodied scenarios requiring different sensorimotor skills - precise object manipulation, spatial navigation, and real-world pick-and-place.
 Our Vision-Action Pretraining (VAPT) framework transfers desktop-pretrained representations to these physical domains, demonstrating that sensorimotor patterns learned from gaming environments can generalize to real-world robotic tasks.

 LIBERO Manipulation Results